 Chronic Lyme Disease can present with a wide variety of symptoms ranging from neurological (brain fog, parasthesia, acute to chronic fatigue, headaches), to psychological (irritability, depression, bi-polar-like symptoms), to musculo-skeletal inflammatory conditions (fibromyalgia, arthritis, joint pain, impaired muscle movement).
-I’ve been working with clients to manage chronic Lyme disease for over nine years as a Reflexologist and over four years as a Clinically-trained Aromatherapist
+I’ve been working with clients to manage chronic Lyme disease since 2004 as a Reflexologist and since 2011 as a Clinically-trained Aromatherapist. [see my bio]

 Reflexology and Lyme Disease